wp-plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==

+= 2.1.0 =
+* Bugfix: Static call to a non-static method caused strict errors.
+* Added support for WooCommerce 2.1.

 = 2.0.9 =
 * Bug where custom meta boxes were not instantiated should be fixed in this version